larsacus/LARSSlidingPicker/README.md

 #LARSSlidingPicker

 ## Description
-'LARSSlidingPicker' is a subclass of UIPicker that supports pairing with another 'LARSSlidingPicker' to support chained toggling.
-The sliding picker was designed to eliminate the need for a second page to grab input from a 'UIPicker'.
+'''LARSSlidingPicker''' is a subclass of UIPicker that supports pairing with another '''LARSSlidingPicker''' to support chained toggling.
+The sliding picker was designed to eliminate the need for a second page to grab input from a '''UIPicker'''.
-The Sliding Picker adds the following new features above the standard 'UIPicker' class:
+The Sliding Picker adds the following new features above the standard '''UIPicker''' class:

 1. Provides the UIPicker class with the ability to be called and mimic the look/feel of the standard keyboard.
 The picker will slide onto the screen from the bottom just like the native iPhone keyboard.
 2. Ability to be toggled with a second LARSSlidingPicker.
 When toggled with a second picker, the first picker will be dismissed just like the native iPhone keyboard while the new picker is toggled on-screen in the same manner.
 This can also be paired with a UIView as in #3.